Israeli Air Force: 1990s and beyond

-Many of the IAF's electronics and weapons systems are developed and built in Israel by Israel Military Industries, Israel Aerospace Industries, Elbit, and others.
-Since the 1990s, the IAF has upgraded most of its aircraft with advanced Israeli-made systems, improving their performances.
-In 1990 the IAF began receiving the AH-64 Apache helicopter gunship and started equipping its aircraft with the Rafael Python 4, Popeye, and Derby missiles.

-During the first Gulf War of 1991, Israel was attacked by Iraqi Scud missiles.
-Israeli Air Force pilots were on constant stand-by in their cockpits throughout the conflict, ready to fly to Iraq to retaliate.
-Diplomatic pressure as well as denial of IFF transponder codes from the United States, however, kept the IAF grounded while Coalition air assets and Patriot missile batteries supplied by the US and the Netherlands sought to deal with the Scuds.

 In 1991, the IAF carried out Operation Solomon which brought Ethiopian Jews to Israel.
 In 1993 and 1996, the IAF participated in Operation Accountability and Operation Grapes of Wrath, respectively.

 In the late 1990s, the IAF began acquiring the F-15I Ra'am (Thunder) and the F-16I Sufa (Storm), manufactured specially for Israel according to IAF requirements.
-The first of 102 F-16I Sufas arrived in April 2004 joining an F-16 fleet that had already been the largest outside the US Air Force.
+The first of 102 F-16I Sufas arrived in April 2004, joining an F-16 fleet that had already been the largest outside the US Air Force.
 The IAF also purchased the advanced Israeli air-to-air missile Rafael Python 5, with full-sphere capability, as well as a special version of the Apache Longbow, designated AH-64DI or Saraph.
 In 2005 the Israeli Air Force received modified Gulfstream V jets ("Nachshon"), equipped with advanced intelligence systems made by Israel Military Industries.
 By 2013 Israel became the world's largest exporter of drones.
 In December 2016, Israel received its first pair of F-35 Lightning II from the United States.